The Scholarship System

 Similarly, if they gain relevant experience in their field through internships or employment, they might want to ditch the information about the summer job they held as a sophomore in high school if it doesn’t provide value on their scholarship resume.

-The intention is to keep things clean, concise, and clutter-free, and to focus on details that are specifically pertinent to the scholarship to which they are applying.
+The intention is to keep things clean, concise, and clutter-free, and to focus on the relevant details that are specifically pertinent to the scholarship to which they are applying.

 Choosing a Resume Style